diyarkudrat/databricks_data_sharing_project/docs/databricks-mvp-setup-plan.md

 - Environment variable setup (`.env.local` for Databricks credentials)
 - Basic project structure: `/app`, `/lib`, `/components`, `/types`

-### 3. Databricks SDK Integration
+### 3. Backend Service for Databricks

-Install and configure the Databricks SDK for Node.js:
+Create a separate Node.js + TypeScript backend service (for example, in a `backend/` directory) that owns all communication with Databricks:

-- Set up authentication using PAT tokens
+- Install and configure the `@databricks/sql` SDK
-- Create a connection utility (`/lib/databricks/client.ts`)
+- Configure environment variables for Databricks credentials
-- Implement error handling and retry logic
+- Implement a Databricks client and query service with error handling and retry logic
-- Add TypeScript types for Databricks responses
+- Define TypeScript types for backend responses

-### 4. Backend API Routes
+### 4. Backend REST API Routes

-Build Next.js API routes (`/app/api/`) for:
+In the backend service, build REST endpoints that the Next.js app will call:

 - **GET /api/warehouses** - List available warehouses
 - **GET /api/tables** - Retrieve table metadata